allaboutcomputersa1/allaboutcomputersa1/README.md

 - 👋 Hi, I’m @allaboutcomputersa1
 - 👀 I’m interested in ...
-IT  hacking
+IT
 - 🌱 I’m currently learning ...
-IT  hacking
+IT
 - 💞️ I’m looking to collaborate on ...
-IT  hacking
+IT
-- 📫 How to reach me ... allaboutcomputersa1@gmail.com    1845-202-2871
+- 📫 How to reach me ... allaboutcomputersa1@gmail.com
 - 😄 Pronouns: ...
+To Join my WhatsApp status message me on +19143932343
 - ⚡ Fun fact: ...the road to succsess is always under control!!!

 <!---